idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/Slipweakening.md

 Finally, the new computed local tractions increments (measured from the initial stage) are plugged into the ```interface_traction``` to enforce traction boundary condition along the interface:

-!listing id=local caption=SlipWeakeningFriction: Source File. language=cpp
+!listing id=local6 caption=SlipWeakeningFriction: Source File. language=cpp
 //Assign back traction in CZM
 RealVectorValue traction;
 traction(0) = T2+T2_o;